YuanyueLi/FlashEntropySearch/README.md

 - `hybrid_search` --> Hybrid search

-The four functions have those parameters: `precursor_mz`, `peaks`, `ms1_tolerance_in_da`, `ms2_tolerance_in_da`, `target`, and return the similarity score of each spectrum in the library, in the same order as the spectral library returned by the `build_index` function.
+Each function takes the query spectrum as input, along with the spectral library index built in Step 1, and returns the similarity score of each spectrum in the library, in the same order as the spectral library returned by the `build_index` function.

+Here are the parameters that each search function takes:

+    `precursor_mz`: The precursor m/z of the query spectrum.

+    `peaks`: The peaks of the query spectrum.

+    `ms1_tolerance_in_da`: The mass tolerance to use for the precursor m/z in Da.

+    `ms2_tolerance_in_da`: The mass tolerance to use for the fragment ions in Da.

+    `target`: Run the similarity calculation on cpu or gpu.
+The default value is "cpu".

-The example below shows how to use those functions to search the library.
+Here's an example of how to use these functions:

 ```python
 # Identity search